 Why a Cracked Windshield is Dangerous

 Rock chips are frustrating, no doubt about it.
 But even if your schedule is hectic, you should make windshield repair a priority.
-The longer you wait, the more likely the crack will spread.
-Dirt buildup also makes it more difficult to perform a successful repair.
+The longer you wait, the more likely the crack is to spread.
+Dirt buildup within the crack can also makes it more difficult to perform a successful repair.

 If you allow a rock chip to grow into a full-fledged crack, it’s too late to repair it, but you should still have your windshield replaced as soon as possible.
 Here’s why:

 - A cracked windshield makes accidents more dangerous.
 The windshield contributes to the structural integrity of your vehicle.
-If you get into a rollover accident, the roof is more likely to cave in if the windshield is cracked, increasing the chances of a serious injury or fatality.
+If you get into a rollover accident, the roof is more likely to cave in if there is a cracked windshield, increasing the chances of a serious injury or fatality.

 - A cracked windshield is distracting.
 Cracks in the glass reflect light into your eyes, which can distract or even blind you.
-This is why police officers can ticket you for driving with a cracked windshield.
+Even worse, police officers can ticket you for driving with a cracked windshield for those reasons.

 How to Stop a Crack in the Windshield

-There are a couple of methods car owners can try to stop or slow the spread of a windshield crack.
+There are a couple of methods auto owners can try to stop or slow the spread of a windshield crack.

 Apply Superglue or Clear Nail Polish